 India Pale Ale (IPA)

-India Pale Ales, or IPAs, have a cult-like following in the craft beer world and it’s probably the craft beer with the most diehard fans.
+India Pale Ales, or IPAs, have a cult-like following in the world of craft beer.
 Some people are absolutely obsessed with them!
 But the majority of beer drinkers can’t stand the overpowering bitterness and ‘hoppyness’ of an IPA.

 IPAs are a variation to the pale ale and they’ve got a great story of how they came to be.